Birthright00/HKS-Spatial/README.md

 This will:
 - Create virtual environments for coordinator and both submodules
+- **Auto-detect CUDA** and install GPU or CPU version of PyTorch accordingly
 - Install all dependencies
 - Create `.env` file from template

+**Note on CUDA**: The setup script automatically detects if you have NVIDIA CUDA available:
+- **CUDA detected**: Installs GPU-accelerated PyTorch (faster processing)
+- **No CUDA**: Installs CPU-only PyTorch (works on all systems, slower)
+- The code automatically uses the best available device at runtime

 ### 2. Configure API Keys